lilromeoz00/DS-Projects/VAE & Noisy Fashion Cleaner/Background.md

 ### Autoencoders are pretty neat for a lot of reasons but this project is mainly just for fun and to show the power of neural networks.
 You'll see a noisy dataset become pristine again through the power of autoencoders.
 Hope you enjoy!
+(The VAE doesn't give nice looking images but it works though!!!
+Proof of concept means with more training it'll work like a charm)
-### Start
+### I could not tell the noisy data apart from each other.
+I could maybe differ pants and jackets, maybe shoes.
+The data cleaner did a